 The Pharmaceutical Care Network Europe (PCNE) was established in 1994 by a number of European pharmaceutical care researchers.
 It became an official association (under Dutch law) in 2004.

-2019 PCNE Working Conference, in Egmond aan Zee in the Netherlands, is in the making.
+6-9 February 2019: The next PCNE Working Conference in Egmond aan Zee in the Netherlands.

 Pharmaceutical Care is the pharmacist’s contribution to the care of individuals in order to optimize medicines use and improve health outcomes.
 But not all patients need all possible care that pharmacists can give.
 Therefore it would be practical if we would have mechanisms to select those patients who would benefit most from pharmaceutical care.
 And once we have selected our patients, how can we tailor the care to be effective for answering the individual needs of the individual patients?
 This are not only interesting questions for research, but In practice these questions are also becoming increasingly important, amongst others because of the general budget constraints on health care and staff limitations.